Kanchenjunga Circuit Trek is one of the most famous treks in Nepal. Every year thousands of trekkers hike to

 - Few pairs of inner wears

-It will not be wise to trek with heavy baggage.
-So, you might not be able to change clothes regularly but underwear are must haves to deal with sweating and remain hygienic.
+It is not wise to trek with heavy baggage.
+So, you might not be able to change clothes regularly.
+But underwear is must-haves to deal with sweat and remain hygienic.

 - Fleece jacket

-You need to be prepared for the changing temperature.
+You need to prepare well for the changing temperature.
 So, fleece jackets are the must to keep you warm and protect from any sickness in the journey.
 You can layer up your clothing but the temperature drops down to even -20 degrees in April.

 - Waterproof jacket

-It will be a huge mistake if you don’t have best backpacking rain jackets for backup.
-Not only does it protect you from the cold breeze, but the irregularity of weather during October and November can hamper your entire journey.
+It will be a huge mistake if you don’t have the best backpacking rain jackets for backup.
+Not only does it protect you from the cold breeze, but also from the irregular weather.

 - Trousers and T-shirts

-It is better to carry less during trek.
-Having 2-3 trekking trousers, it will be enough for the trek while few pair for sightseeing in the capital will be enough.
+It is better to carry less during the trek.
+Having 2-3 trekking trousers, it will be enough for the trek.
+While a few pairs for sightseeing in the capital will be enough.
 It is also helpful to carry light full sleeves T-shirt to protect from forests and insects as well as the heat.
-You should carry simple and comfortable clothing for the trek and ignore any excess baggage.
+You should carry simple and comfortable clothing for the trek.
+And avoid excess baggage.

 - Sleeping bag and tent

 The region is well known for its forbidden landscape.
 You need to be safe in case of lack of lodging and spaces available during hectic travel seasons.
-You can carry tent in group or individually for your personal safety.
+You can carry a tent in a group or individual for your personal safety.

-You might not be comfortable with the primitive lodging facilities, so to carry a sleeping bag of your own can relax you after a tiring day.
-Even though bed and other facilities have been available, you need to understand the difficulty to provide service in the remote areas.
+You may not be comfortable with the primitive lodging facilities.
+So, it is good to carry a sleeping bag of your own to relax after a tiring day.
+Even though bed and other facilities are available, you need to be ready for the difficulty in remote areas.

 - Trekking Poles

-While trekking in such routs, poles can definitely make it a lot easier.
+While trekking in such routes, poles can definitely make it a lot easier.
 It reduces pressure on the knees and supports to continue the trek.
 It even prevents from falling and getting hurt.

 - Warm gloves